cooperative-computing-lab/cctools/doc/manuals/work_queue/index.md

 The easiest way to start writing your own program using WorkQueue is to modify with one of the examples in [Python](examples/work_queue_example.py), [Perl](examples/work_queue_example.pl), or [C](examples/work_queue_example.c).
-The basic outline of a WorkQueue master is:
+The basic outline of a WorkQueue manager is:

 1. Create and configure the tasks' queue.
 2. Create tasks and add them to the queue.